All Episodes

 We'll be right back.

 Okay, the YouTube link of Al Gore from September 1992, in which he blames George H.W.
-Bush for not taking Saddam seriously.
+Bush for not taking Saddam seriously because of his weapons of mass destruction and his consorting with terrorists, is now posted.

-The link, it's a YouTube video, it's nine and a half minutes, and we've got the link posted at uh www.rushlinbaugh.com.
+It's nine and a half minutes, and we've got the link posted at www.rushlimbaugh.com.

 I've been thinking about this here during the commercial break.

-I too have been nominated for the prestigious Nobel Peace Prize.
+I, too, have been nominated for the prestigious Nobel Peace Prize.

-You know, I have done more for liberty and freedom and free markets and entrepreneurship and all this than Al Gore has in his whole life, and it's been nominated because of his global warming hoax.
+You know, I have done more for liberty and freedom and free markets and entrepreneurship and all this than Al Gore has in his whole life.

-Uh plus he's running around ripping George Bush all of shreds.
+Plus, he's running around ripping George Bush all of shreds.

 And isn't that the point?